linshui888/PhantomSpawnControl/README.md

 A Premium Resource by Alex_qp.
 ------------------------------

-PhantomSpawnControl is a Minecraft Plugin designed to enhance the phantom spawning and to give server owners more control over spawning conditions, strength and lootTable of a phantom.
+PhantomSpawnControl is a Minecraft plugin designed to enhance the phantom spawning and to give server owners more control over spawning conditions, strength and lootTable of a phantom.
 This repository is mainly to provide a wiki for all those who purchased the plugin on Spigot.

 Information